PlummersSoftwareLLC/Primes/PrimeAPL/solution_1/README.md

 https://www.jsoftware.com/papers/50/

+*Note: the build has been disabled at the request of the repository maintainers for the moment to avoid the inadvertent execution of the Dyalog APL interpreter, which is free for non-commercial use such as these demonstrations and benchmarks, but which is not Free Software.*

 ## Run Instructions

 You must have a working version of Dyalog APL installed.
 On Linux/UNIX, run `LOAD=PrimeSieveAPL.apln dyalog`.
 On Windows open the .dyapp file.